wachukxs/grow-agric-php/README.md

 ### TODOs
+0. we should send an email for people that joined waiting list
 1. include a repititions in a file and include it, eg. when we set header config for api endpoints

+2. check that phone number or email on sign up is not from delete account
 ### Pitfalls
 1. Never use var_dump() ... it's like an api output